balu83vs/MyPortfolio/README.md

     Provides two modes:
     - Question answer
     - Free chat

+<b>6_Crossroads</b> - adaptive algorithm for traffic lights
+    Task:
+        come up with and describe an adaptive algorithm for the operation of traffic lights to optimize the overall capacity of the intersection depending on the situation at the intersection.

+<b>7_Reestr_Creator</b> - a software tool for converting a raw data file-upload from a banking program into a structured and date-sorted registry document.
+    The software product was developed and implemented in the accounting department of a large carrier in St. Petersburg.

 <b>StepikTasks</b> - the most interesting tasks.
     This section contains the most interesting tasks with an asterisk on the Stepik training platform.